Social Media and Divorce | Could my Posts be Used Against me?

 As Divorce Solicitors, we understand that divorce can be extremely difficult and emotionally draining.
 But posting the wrong thing online could result in irreversible damage.
 In this article, we’ve gone into further detail about how your social media presence could be used by your former spouse, and how this might affect your case.

-For advice that is tailored to your situation, contact our experienced Family and Divorce Lawyers.
+For advice that is tailored to your situation, contact our team of specialist solicitors for divorce.

 Many people are unaware that social media posts are effectively public documents, meaning they are admissible in Court and could potentially be used against you.